pnaruka/blog_app/README.md

 # Blog App

 ## Description:
-This is a simple blogging application built on Node js.
+This is a simple blogging application built on Node js. \
+MongoDB and Mongoose are used to save data. \
+Express is used to write APIs. \
+EJS is used for server side rendering.

 ## Table of Contents